bghira/SimpleTuner/README.md

 Currently, AuraFlow v0.1 has limited support for SimpleTuner:
 - All limitations that apply to Stable Diffusion 3 also apply to AuraFlow
-- LoRA is not available yet for AuraFlow training
+- LoRA is currently the only viable method of AuraFlow training

 This model is very large, and will require more resources to train than PixArt or SDXL.